Regret-Free Reinforcement Learning for LTL Specifications

-In order to prove the sub linear regret bound, we make use of the Azuma-Hoeffding inequality. \begin{lemma}[Azuma-Hoeffding inequality, Hoeffding 1963] Let $X_1,X_2,\dots$ be a martingale difference sequence with $|X_l|\leq c$ for all $l$.
+In order to prove Lem.~\ref{lem:bound-over-Deltaf1}, we make use of the Azuma-Hoeffding inequality, which is stated below for the sake of completeness. \begin{lemma}[Azuma-Hoeffding inequality, Hoeffding 1963] Let $X_1,X_2,\dots$ be a martingale difference sequence with $|X_l|\leq c$ for all $l$.
 Then for all $\gamma>0$ and $n\in N$,